syscalling/new-poseidon/configs/README.md

 # Configuration Files

 We give two sample configuration files.
-One for a single finetu
+One for a single finetuning run and one for a finetuning sweep.
+Both finetune the Poseidon-B